dynatrace-perfclinics/obslab-release-validation/docs/enable-change.md

 Run the following script which:

-- Notifies Dynatrace using a `CUSTOM_INFO` event of the change inc. the new value and the remediation info should a problem occur
+- Notifies Dynatrace using a `CUSTOM_INFO` event of the change inc. the new value
 - Changes the `defaultValue` of the `paymentServiceFailure` feature flag to `on`
 - Applies the configuration change

 ```
-./runtimeChange.sh paymentServiceFailure on off
+./runtimeChange.sh paymentServiceFailure on
 ```

 # Enable Automatic Baselining for Site Reliability Guardian